The Dayton Foundation

 Application Success Factors

-Geographic Alignment: The Foundation prioritizes projects serving Montgomery, Miami, Greene, Darke, Preble, and Warren (north) counties.
+Geographic Alignment: The Foundation prioritises projects serving Montgomery, Miami, Greene, Darke, Preble, and Warren (north) counties.
 Ensure your project clearly benefits residents in these specific counties.

-Innovation Over Operations: The Foundation explicitly focuses on "new projects not addressed by existing organizations" and "special efforts of established nonprofits" rather than ongoing operations.
-Applications should emphasize innovation, new initiatives, or special one-time projects.
+Innovation Over Operations: The Foundation explicitly focuses on "new projects not addressed by existing organisations" and "special efforts of established nonprofits" rather than ongoing operations.
+Applications should emphasise innovation, new initiatives, or special one-time projects.

-Diversity, Equity, and Inclusion: Organizations must demonstrate commitment to diversity, equity, and inclusion in strategic plans, policies, or other documents such as an equity statement.
+Diversity, Equity, and Inclusion: Organisations must demonstrate commitment to diversity, equity, and inclusion in strategic plans, policies, or other documents such as an equity statement.
 This is not optional—it's a stated eligibility requirement.

 Right-Sizing Grant Requests:

-Collaboration and Sustainability: For Basic Human Needs Grants, organizations must demonstrate systemic collaboration with other human needs service providers and have a track record of sustainability (minimum two years established).
+Collaboration and Sustainability: For Basic Human Needs Grants, organisations must demonstrate systemic collaboration with other human needs service providers and have a track record of sustainability (minimum two years established).

 Recent Funding Patterns Show Strong Support For:

-- Arts organizations addressing post-pandemic recovery (Dayton Contemporary Dance Company: $64,000)
+• Arts organisations addressing post-pandemic recovery (Dayton Contemporary Dance Company: $64,000)

-Complete Previous Grant Obligations: Organizations with outstanding final reports from previous Foundation grants will not be considered for new funding until those reports are submitted.
+Complete Previous Grant Obligations: Organisations with outstanding final reports from previous Foundation grants will not be considered for new funding until those reports are submitted.

 Use the Portal Effectively: The Foundation invested in a new electronic portal to make the process "quicker and easier."
 Applications can be started, saved, and completed over time, with document uploads and progress tracking available.